helightdev/dogs/docs/serializables.md

 3. DOGs natively supports `List<T>` and `Set<T>` for any serializable type.
 While the field itself is allowed to be null, the elements of the iterable must not be null.
 If you require nested nullability, consider using the `Optional<T>` type.
-4. You constructor must only reference serializable fields and must not be private.
+4. You constructor must only reference serializable field and must not be private.
 You can also use a secondary constructor for serialization by naming it `dogs`.
+Non-formal fields can also be used if they have a backing getter of field with the same name.
 5. You can also annotate enums to make them serializable.
 Enum values will be serialized and deserialized as strings using their name.